skadauke/rwb-train/README.md

 Enter your email when prompted.

+11. Check that HTTPS redirection works

-If this worked successfully, then anyone who connects to http://<your_server> will be automatically redirected to a secure HTTPS connection (https://<your_server>), and the TLS certificate should be valid.
-Try this out by navigating to http://<your_server> and noting that you got redirected to a secure HTTPS location.
-A lock should appear in your browser to the right of the URL.
+Use your browser to connects to `http://<your_server>`.
+Note that you got redirected to a secure HTTPS page.
+A lock should appear in your browser to the right of the URL to confirm that the TLS/SSL certificate is valid.

-9. Set up Docker
+12. Set up Docker

 ```bash
 sudo apt update &&